 The impacts of sargassum influxes are outlined in general in Section 3.
 However, it is important to understand that impacts are not uniform across the region, or even across each territory.
-This
+This heterogeneity also has implications for management and response strategies, in particular collection/ harvesting logistics.
+Key examples are outlined below:

-- The impacts of sargassum stranding and the suitability of the responses are influenced by coastline morphology and dynamics (shape, orientation, physical features, processes like waves/currents).
+The impacts of sargassum stranding and the suitability of the responses are influenced by coastline morphology and dynamics (shape, orientation, physical features, processes like waves/currents).
 A key distinction is that long beaches on continental landmasses will receive larger quantities of sargassum in a continuous stretch, whereas small beaches on a small island will receive smaller, fragmented amounts of sargassum.
-On islands where there are numerous pocket beaches, such as Barbados and Antigua, this fragmentation of the sargassum 'supply' is even more pronounced. - Specific coastlines, typically those that are windward/ Atlantic facing are impacted the most.
-For the islands of the Eastern Caribbean in particular, this is typically the most rugged and exposed coastline, with the most difficult sea conditions, often remote from urban centres and sometimes with difficult access. - Secondary impacts of sargassum inundations depend on the assets/ resources present at that coastline, e.g. tourism impacts are limited if that is not an important tourism site, similarly impacts on coral reefs / seagrasses are not relevant if those systems are not present at that site. - Capacity to respond varies significantly as well.
+On islands where there are numerous pocket beaches, such as Barbados and Antigua, this fragmentation of the sargassum 'supply' is even more pronounced.

+Specific coastlines, typically those that are windward/ Atlantic facing are impacted the most.
+For the islands of the Eastern Caribbean in particular, this is typically the most rugged and exposed coastline, with the most difficult sea conditions, often remote from urban centres and sometimes with difficult access.

+Secondary impacts of sargassum influxes depend on the assets/ resources present at that coastline, e.g. tourism impacts are limited if that is not an important tourism site, similarly impacts on coral reefs / seagrasses are not relevant if those systems are not present at that site.

+Capacity to respond varies significantly as well.
 SIDS and less developed countries already struggle to mobilise resources to address environmental issues and hazards.